 When this option is active, Permalink Manager will not use the native slug (where the dots are replaced with hyphens) but will use custom slug inside the new default permalink (the dots will not be removed).

 How to keep the dots in old permalinks

-If you would like to use the dot inside the old permalink, you will need to either regenerate custom permalinks or change the custom URIs and add them again manually:
+If you would like to keep the dots inside the permalinks of already added posts and terms, you will need to either regenerate custom permalinks or change the custom URIs and add them again manually.